Net Worth

 The sale included the rights to all his music up to his 2021 album Justice and Bieber’s entire discography, starting from his 2009 debut album, My World.
 This also included some of his biggest hits, such as “Baby,” “Sorry,” “Love Yourself,” “What Do You Mean?” and “Peaches.”

 According to Hipgnosis Songs, Bieber’s catalog sale is one of the biggest deals ever for an artist under 70.
 It represents a growing trend in the music industry, where younger artists seek to monetize their life’s work earlier in their careers.
-Ultimately, the sale of his catalog has not only significantly boosted his net worth but will also help accelerate the growth of his investment portfolio over time.
+Ultimately, the sale of his catalog has not only significantly boosted his net worth but will also help accelerate the growth of his investment portfolio.

 Bored Ape Yacht Club NFT